kravietz/java-saml-validator/README.md

     assertTrue(val.validate("documents/file0.xml"));

 I would like to thank to Juraj Somorovsky for his numerous comments and suggestions.
-I would like to thank to Juraj Somorovsky for his numerous comments and suggestions.
 All possible mistakes and innacuracies are mine.